materialsproject/pymatgen/docs/index.rst

 pymatgen github repo at
 https://github.com/materialsproject/pymatgen/tarball/master.
 These developmental
 versions are likely to be more buggy, but may contain new features.
-Note that the github versions include test files as well for complete unittesting.
+Note that the GitHub versions include test files as well for complete unittesting.

 From the source, you can type::